• Facebook

 Step by step process shots showing how to make sweet potato souffle.

 • I find that a food processor produces the best results for this sweet potato casserole.
-If you don’t have a food processor, try using a blender, a food mill or an electric hand mixer.
+If you don’t have a food processor, try using a blender, a food mill or an electric hand mixer to mash your potatoes.

 • This souffle can be assembled up to one day before you plan to bake it.
 Cover your baking dish with foil and store in the fridge until you’re ready to eat.
 You will need to add a little more bake time to compensate for starting with a cold dish.